slague/hot_reads/README.md

 ## API

-This app has one endpoint `POST '/api/v1/hot_reads` which checks to see if a link is already stored as a hot read.
+This app has two endpoints `GET '/api/v1/hot_reads` and `POST '/api/v1/hot_reads`.
+The post request checks to see if a link is already stored as a hot read.
 If so, its count is increased by one.
 If not, it creates a new record.
 Only the "hot reads" within the past 24 hours are displayed.

 ## URLockbox